Beirut, Lebanon, 1980 (c) Private

-I bought in 1979 in Beirut a Honda CB750 Four K6, probably the first "super bike".
-I drove it till May 1981 and then sold it to a friend, Samir Khattab, and went to university in Germany.
+I bought in 1979 in Beirut a Honda CB750 Four K6.
+I drove it till May 1981 and then sold it to a friend, Samir, and went to university in Germany.

-27 years later, in Beirut in February 2008, I bumped into Samir who surprised me by saying that he had driven if only for a short while, then stored it in the humid garage of his grand-mother in Beirut in the summer of 1981 - before also leaving to Germany.
+27 years later, in Beirut in February 2008, I bumped into Samir who surprised me by saying that he had driven it in 1981 only for a short while, then stored it in the humid garage of his grand-mother in Beirut in the summer of 1981 - before also leaving to Germany.
 I bought it back at once!
-IBut the CB750 was in February 2008 in a really bad shape.
+But the CB750 was in February 2008 in a really bad shape.

 If you love classic motorcycles, then check this photo documentation about the resurrection of my Honda CB750 K6.
-Then look at these pictures of how the bike was when I got it back in 2008.
+Look at these pictures of how the bike was when I got it back in 2008.

 Fanatic biker and journalist Jochen Vorfelder wrote a report (in GERMAN) about his Lebanon bike trip with Stefan Schurig and me in 2009.
 It was published in the magazine Motorrad News 4/2010.

-Michael Friedrich, another journalist but no bike freak, wrote an in-depth article (in GERMAN) about life in Beirut, including many quotes from me and a photo of the bike.
+Michael Friedrich, another journalist but no bike freak, wrote an in-depth article (in GERMAN) about life in Beirut, including a photo of the bike.
 It was published in GEO Saison in July 2011.